City Farmers

 Requirements

 Our City Farmers program is for volunteers 16 years of age or older.
 Volunteers under 18 must have a parent/guardian sign a waiver.
+All levels of experience are welcome!

 We ask that you: